Yu Shi (actor): Career

-His debut film, Born to Fly, co-starring Wang Yibo, Hu Jun, and Zhou Dongyu, was released on April 28, 2023.
+Yu's debut film, Born to Fly, co-starring Wang Yibo, Hu Jun, and Zhou Dongyu, was released on April 28, 2023.
 He gained significant attention after the release of Creation of the Gods I in July 2023, three years after the shooting.
 On June 9, he won the "New Emerging Actor of the Year" award at the Douyin Movie Awards.

-On September 14, he joined the program The Most Beautiful Show.
-In November, he provided the voice for the character Valentino, a little goat, in the Disney film Wish.
-On 22 November, his song "Long Xiangyi" (长相忆) was released.
-On December 22nd, he hosted the closing ceremony and awards ceremony of the fifth Hainan Island International Film Festival.
-On December 31, he joined the 2024 Jiangsu Satellite TV New Year's Eve Concert, performing the song "The Fox".
-On the same day, his solo single "Dream Bubble" (梦幻泡影) was released.
+After the success of Creation of the Gods I, Yu joined various projects, including performing in the program The Most Beautiful Show, and providing the Mandarin Chinese voice dub of the goat Valentino in the Disney film Wish.
+He and Jerry Lamb co-hosted the closing ceremony and awards ceremony of the fifth Hainan International Film Festival.
+He ended 2023 by performing in the 2024 Jiangsu Satellite TV New Year's Eve Concert, singing the song "The Fox".
+Yu also released several new songs.
+He released the song "Long Xiangyi" (长相忆) in November, and, later in December, released his solo single "Dream Bubble" (梦幻泡影).